-"This region gets an average solar insulation of 175 watts per square metre, wave heights up to seven metres, water depths less than 800 metres and no hurricanes.
+"This region gets an average solar insulation of 175 watts per square metre, wave heights up to seven metres, water depths less than 800 metres and no "If you look around the world, and institutions from Romania and Singapore.
+She explained that the Sarawak hydro battery concept involves using Bakun and Murum lakes as a closed-loop pumped storage hydro (PSH) system.
+This allows for the generation

 "If you look around the world, there are not many competitors in this category," she added.

-She also introduced the concept of a "hydro battery" proposal through a research consortium involving several universities including Universiti Malaysia Sarawak (UNIMAS), Australia National University, and institutions from Romania and Singapore.
+She also introduced the concept of a "hydro battery" proposal through a research consortium involving several universities including Universiti Malaysia Sarawak (UNIMAS), Australia National University, and institutions from Romania and institutions from Romania